Police release partial body-cam footage from aftermath of Black man’s fatal shooting by off-duty White officer

 Walker was pronounced dead at the scene.

-Ricks told the officer that she was unsure about whether Walker got on the car or if he had been hit but that she saw Hash started shooting while still in the car with his family.
+Ricks told the officer that she was unsure about whether Walker got on the car or if he had been hit but that she saw Hash start shooting while still in the car with his family.

-“I didn’t see him pose a threat,” she said about Walker.
+“I didn’t see him pose a threat,” she said of Walker.

 She also said, “It’s like he [Hash] hit him [Walker] and then got out and just shot him.”